 There were no changes made to this goal, expected outcomes, metrics, or actions.
-The baseline data was updated for all metrics because this is the first year data was available or in some cases an explanation was needed for data for the required metrics that will not be available until we expand to 12th grade and have data for our first graduating cohort in 2023-24.
+The baseline data was updated with data from 2021-22 for all metrics.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.